AlexCsanyi/FCC-Program/ComplexObjects.md

 * A function called displayCities that console.logs all the values in the citiesLivedIn array
 * A function called displayHometownData that console.logs all the values inside of the hometown object
 * A function called addDetail that accepts two parameters, a key and a value and adds the key and value to the moreDetails object and returns the moreDetails object
+* A function called removeDetail that removes a key in the moreDetails object and returns the moreDetails object.

 ```javascript
 var instructorData = {